interestIngc/software-design/README.md

 # software-design

-Homeworks for the course of software design at ITMO University.
+Homeworks for the course of software design at ITMO University in 2022.